tpatnala/mslearn-ai-information-extraction/Instructions/Labs/04-custom-doc-intelligence-model.md

 ## Test your custom Document Intelligence model

 1. Return to the browser tab containing the Azure Portal and cloud shell.
-In the command line, run the following command to change to the folder for your preferred language:
+In the command line, run the following command to change to the folder containing the application code files:

-    **Python**

     ```
     cd Python
     ```

-    **C#**

-    ```
-    cd C-Sharp
-    ```

-1. Install the Document Intelligence package by running the appropriate command for your language preference:
+1. Install the Document Intelligence package by running the following command:

-    **Python**:

     ```
     python -m venv labenv